DigitalYD/Spiderverse/src/pi-setup/camera/README.md

-This is for the camera codes that would be in here!
+Full this https://github.com/IntelRealSense/librealsense/blob/master/doc/distribution_linux.md#installing-the-packages this link has all you need to get the camera working.